mayshukla/jam/README.md

 		   new HalfSequence(new RandomSequence(new ListSequence(...)))

   - [ ] configuration of options such as cycles per second
+  - [ ] set volume of each named oscillator/track
   - [ ] effects
   - [ ] samples
   - [ ] LFOs